-The induction loops are available as ready assembled cables in various lengths (Type KAS 1 to 5) from MAGNETIC.
+The induction loops are available as ready assembled cables in various lengths from several manufacturers.
+Make sure that they meet the specification described in these operating instructions.

 Alternatively a loop can be manufactured from single wire.
 The following requirements must be fulfilled: